jciii91/pokemon-stadium-randomizer/README.md

  - Individual base stat caps adjusted
 	- Like the minimum values, the max values are tied to the max for each stat in the game
 	- HP is the exception.
 Chansey has a HP BST of 250, so instead Snorlax's HP value is used.
 (The 2nd highest HP stat)

+0.3
+ - Gym Castle pokemon are being randomized the same way rentals are